ttiny/jsdocgen/README.md

 ### Parsing the sources
 Before starting the parser it is important to understand how it works.
 It uses PHP's built in reflection capabilities, so to parse the sources it actually includes them in a PHP script.
-This means it can only parse libraries.
+The downside of this approach is it can only parse libraries.
+On the upside it is fast.
 If you attempt to parse scripts that perform actions, not just declare classes, these scripts will actually be executed and may do something unwanted.

 Before executing any scripts, the parser will define a constant named `JSDOCGEN_PHP_PARSER`, so if you need to tweak your sources